auroraongithub/auroraongithubformer.github.io/content/blog/the-ultrakill-experience.md

 The level design is also top-notch, with each level featuring its own unique theme and set of challenges.
 From abandoned factories to literally egypt with the Big Ben just laying around the sand, each level is a visually stunning and immersive experience that keeps you engaged from start to finish.

 Overall, ULTRAKILL is an incredibly challenging and rewarding experience that any fan of fast-paced first-person shooters should check out.
 Or even if you're not into that genre yet, like me, it's still worth a try.
-The game's complex mechanics, deep gameplay systems, and story make it a standout title in the genre, and its intense soundtracks and only add to the overall experience.
+The game's complex mechanics, deep gameplay systems, and story make it a standout title in the genre, and its intense soundtracks only add to the overall experience.